moewe-io/caldera-forms-email-once-validator/README.md

 # Description
-Caldera Forms processors which ensures that specific field values can only be submitted once per form.
+Caldera Forms processor which ensures that specific field values can only be submitted once per form.
 Furthermore all given field slugs define a unique constraint.

 # Example